Displaying results 1 - 25 of 1062 for windows 7. Subscribe to this search

 The cliché was playing out true to form at Thunder Stadium on Friday night as the 17th edition of the Ahwatukee Bowl reached its halfway point.

 NASHVILLE, Tenn.
 (AP) — Keith Urban didn't need to change a thing.

 NEW YORK — Hotels want you to stay a while — in their lobbies.

 DETROIT (AP) — Every new car window sticker shows the estimated cost of fuel for a year, but that figure may not reflect the miles you drive.
 A new survey does that math for you.

-For a couple of hours this week, it looked like the Senate would give Alex Miller a chance to relax.
+For a couple of hours last week, it looked like the Senate would give Alex Miller a chance to relax.